-145 CEOs Call On Senate To Pass 'Commonsense, Bipartisan' Gun Laws
+145 CEOs Call On Senate To Pass 'Common-sense, Bipartisan' Gun Laws

 Several senators' offices confirmed to NPR that they've received the letter — and the topic came up when Senate Majority Leader Mitch McConnell talked with reporters Thursday morning.

-"What I've said consistently is, let's see if we can actually make a law here," McConnell said.
+"What I've said consistently is, 'Let's see if we can actually make a law here,' " McConnell said.
 "And making a law when you have divided government is challenging.
 We all have different points of view."

 McConnell added that a new law would need President Trump's approval.
 The Senate leader's remarks came two days after he said the White House is working on a proposal to respond to recent deadly shootings.
-He did not provide details about that proposal.
+He did not provide details.

 Earlier this year, the House approved two pieces of gun legislation that would require background checks for all firearm sales.